thefxperson/Record2/README.md

-# Record2
+# Record<sup>2</sup>
-Application to record/"scrobble" music played on a turntable to LastFM
+Application to record your records: "scrobbles" music played on a turntable to LastFM.